 - otherwise appears to be impaired or affected by drugs or alcohol.

-- Immediately suspend the driver from representing Ola; or
+- Immediately suspend the driver from driving on the Ola platform; or

 - If the driver refuses to attend a medical examination, they will be immediately and permanently off-roaded

-8. What will Ola do if it suspects a driver has drugs or alcohol in their possession while representing Ola?
+7. What will Ola do if it suspects a driver has drugs or alcohol in their possession while driving on the Ola platform?

-8.1 If Ola reasonably suspects that a driver has drugs or alcohol in their possession at work, Ola may take the following action, which includes but is not limited to:
+7.1 If Ola reasonably suspects that a driver has drugs or alcohol in their possession while driving on the Ola platform, Ola may take the following action, which includes but is not limited to:

-- investigating the matter to attempt to determine whether the driver does have such drugs or alcohol in their possession;
+- investigate the matter to attempt to determine whether the driver does have such drugs or alcohol in their possession;

 - reporting the matter to the authorities.

-8.2 Drivers are expected to permit such inspection and co-operate with Ola’s investigation.
-Failure to co-operate, or providing false information in an investigation, may result in action being taken against the driver, as set out below under ‘breach of this policy’.
+7.2 Drivers are expected to permit such inspection and co-operate with Ola’s investigation.
+Failure to cooperate, or providing false information in an investigation, may result in action being taken against the driver, as set out below under ‘Breach of this policy’.

 ‘Authorised Officer’ — means a suitably trained, qualified and authorised person from an independent testing agency or a suitably trained, qualified and authorised person appointed by Ola for the purposes of undertaking or arranging an alcohol screen test and/or drug screen test.